Zulko/moviepy/README.rst

 MoviePy is an open-source software originally written by Zulko_ and released under the MIT licence.
 The project is hosted on Github_ , where everyone is welcome to contribute, ask for help or simply give feedback.

-You can also discuss about the project on Reddit_ or on the mailing list moviepy@librelist.com .
+You can also discuss the project on Reddit_ (preferred over GitHub issues for usage/examples), Gitter_ or the mailing list moviepy@librelist.com.

 Maintainers